mdavis-xyz/paragraphiser_bot_aws/README.md

 That's easy, just modify the cloudformation template.
 You want to use an image recognition API?
 Same again, it's far easier than with other tools.

+This tooling parallelises all aspects of lambda deployment:
+ * virtual environment creation
+ * zipping
+ * uploading
+ * testing

 ## How To Use It

+Let's start by just installing the template potatobot.
+It responds to self posts in r/bottest which contain the word `potato`.

 1. This repo is a [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/index.html) template.
 Install the `cookiecutter` library.
 (Typically with `pip install cookiecutter` or `pip install cookiecutter --user`)